courses-ionio/sw/projects/2018181/README.md

     print_machine_info()

 ```
-*Script for printing the hostname and IP address*
+*Prints the hostname and IP address*

 The [`.gif`](https://user-images.githubusercontent.com/56742258/117882127-af4e5000-b2b2-11eb-8c37-914f96fcf0d8.gif) represents the perfomance results of the first script (password generator) using the `CProfile`.